segmentio/segment-docs/src/connections/destinations/catalog/gtag/index.md

 To get started, enable Enhanced Ecommerce and adhere to the standard [Ecommerce tracking API](/docs/connections/spec/ecommerce/v2/).
 Segment sends necessary data to Google Analytics with the Google Analytics enhanced ecommerce API

-To see Enhanced E-Commerce data in your reports, you must be using Google Analytics Universal and enable Enhanced E-Commerce in your Google Analytics view.
+To see Enhanced Ecommerce data in your reports, you must be using Google Analytics Universal and enable Enhanced Ecommerce in your Google Analytics view.

 ### Required steps (enhanced)